Skip to content

 The question we get most

-Readers notice that a 900-dollar IQAir HealthPro Plus, a Molekule, a Dyson, or a Rabbit Air can land below a 200-dollar Coway or a sub-150-dollar Levoit on our scores.
-The reaction is reasonable: these are well-built machines from companies that take air quality seriously.
-So why the gap?
+You have probably noticed it yourself: a 900-dollar IQAir HealthPro Plus, a Molekule, a Dyson, or a Rabbit Air can sit below a 200-dollar Coway or a sub-150-dollar Levoit on our scores.
+Your gut reaction is fair, because these are well-built machines from companies that take air quality seriously.
+So where does the gap come from?

-The short answer is that FilterScored does not score reputation or price.
-It scores verifiable, published performance and the cost of running the unit over time.
-When a premium brand chooses not to publish the data we rely on, or sets running costs high, the score reflects that, regardless of how the machine is regarded.
+The short version is that we do not score reputation or price.
+We score performance that is published and can be checked, plus what the unit costs to run over time.
+When a premium brand decides not to publish the data we lean on, or sets running costs high, the score follows that, no matter how the machine is regarded elsewhere.

 We only credit AHAM-verified CADR

-Clean Air Delivery Rate is the closest thing the industry has to a standardized, third-party measure of how much clean air a unit produces.
-The AHAM Verifide program is voluntary: manufacturers submit units for independent CADR testing, values are published in a public directory, and units are re-tested from production samples to confirm they hold up.
+Clean Air Delivery Rate is the closest thing the industry has to a fair, outside measure of how much clean air a unit actually produces.
+The AHAM Verifide program is voluntary: a maker sends units in for independent CADR testing, the values get posted in a public directory, and the units are re-tested from off-the-shelf samples to confirm they hold up.
+In plain terms, an outside lab checked the cleaning-speed number, so it is not just the maker's word.

-We credit CADR when it is AHAM-verified.
-We do not credit a manufacturer's own unverified performance figure at the same weight, and we do not credit proprietary metrics that cannot be compared across brands.
+We credit a CADR when AHAM has verified it.
+We do not give a maker's own unchecked figure the same weight, and we do not credit proprietary scores that cannot be compared from one brand to the next.
 Coway and Levoit generally publish AHAM CADR for their popular models.
-Several premium brands do not publish AHAM CADR for their flagship units.
+Several premium brands do not publish it for their flagships.

-A brand declining to publish AHAM CADR is not proof a machine performs poorly.
-But it removes the one comparable, independently checked number we have.
-In a scoring system built on verifiable data, missing data is a legitimate markdown, not a neutral omission.
+A brand skipping AHAM CADR is not proof the machine performs poorly.
+But it takes away the one comparable, independently checked number anyone has.
+In a system built on data you can verify, a hole where that number should be is a fair markdown, not a free pass.

 We weight total cost of ownership

-The purchase price is only part of what a purifier costs.
-Replacement filters, and how often they need changing, often dominate spending over a few years of use.
-We weight this total cost of ownership heavily because it reflects what you will actually pay to keep the unit working.
+The sticker price is only part of what a purifier costs you.
+Replacement filters, and how often you have to swap them, often add up to more than the unit itself over a few years.
+We weigh that running cost heavily because it is what you will really pay to keep the thing working.

-Premium units frequently carry premium filter costs.
-A flagship that needs proprietary HEPA and carbon cartridges priced well above a Coway or Levoit replacement will accumulate a higher running cost, even if the upfront sticker were identical.
-When a brand combines a high purchase price with expensive consumables, both ends of the cost picture push the score down.
+Premium units often come with premium filter prices.
+A flagship that needs proprietary HEPA and carbon cartridges priced well above a Coway or Levoit replacement piles up a higher running cost, even if the two had cost the same on day one.
+When a brand pairs a high purchase price with pricey filters, both ends of the cost picture push the score down.

-This is where mainstream units often pull ahead.
-A Coway or Levoit with verified CADR and affordable, widely available filters scores well on exactly the axes we weight most: proven output and low cost to run.
+This is exactly where mainstream units often pull ahead.
+A Coway or Levoit with verified CADR and cheap, easy-to-find filters scores well on the two things we weigh most: proven cleaning speed and low cost to run.

 We flag room-size overstatement

-Room-size claims are easy to inflate.
-A coverage figure based on a single air change per hour, or on a brief best-case fan setting, can look impressive while delivering little in real use during a demanding event like wildfire smoke.
+Coverage claims are easy to puff up, and you should know how.
+A square-footage figure based on cleaning the room just once an hour, or on a brief best-case fan setting, can look impressive on the box while doing little in real use during something demanding like wildfire smoke.

-When a unit's advertised coverage is not supported by a CADR that would deliver a meaningful air-change rate for that area, we flag it as overstated and adjust the score.
-This protects readers who would otherwise buy for a large room and get thin performance.
+When a unit's advertised coverage is not backed by a CADR that would actually turn the air over enough times for that space, we flag it as overstated and adjust the score.
+That is there to protect you from buying for a big room and getting thin performance.

-We apply this test the same way to every brand, premium or budget.
-A unit that publishes verified CADR and makes a coverage claim consistent with it is rewarded.
-One that makes a large coverage claim with no verified CADR to back it is marked down on both counts.
+We run this test the same way on every brand, premium or budget.
+A unit that publishes a verified CADR and makes a coverage claim that matches it gets rewarded.
+One that makes a big coverage claim with no verified CADR behind it gets marked down on both counts.

 The Molekule case, specifically

-Molekule is the clearest example of why we anchor on independent particle data.
-The company markets a photoelectrochemical oxidation technology rather than conventional sealed HEPA.
-Independent particle-capture testing by Wirecutter rated it poorly against fine particles, and Consumer Reports placed it near the bottom of the units it tested, estimating effective coverage far below the marketed room size.
+Molekule is the clearest case of why we anchor on outside particle data.
+The company sells a photoelectrochemical oxidation technology instead of conventional sealed HEPA.
+Independent particle-capture testing by Wirecutter rated it poorly against fine particles, and Consumer Reports placed it near the bottom of the units it tested, putting its real-world coverage far below the marketed room size.

-The advertising claims also drew scrutiny.
-The National Advertising Division reviewed Molekule's marketing, and the company accepted certain findings, including that some quantified pollution-elimination claims were not supported.
-Molekule has disputed the relevance of particle-only testing to its technology, which is a fair point to note.
+The advertising drew scrutiny too.
+The National Advertising Division reviewed Molekule's marketing, and the company accepted certain findings, including that some specific pollution-elimination claims were not supported.
+Molekule has argued that particle-only testing is not the right yardstick for its technology, which is a fair point to put on the table.

-Our position is narrow and consistent: when independent measurement of particle removal is weak or unavailable, and the comparable verified metric is absent, the score reflects that.
-We are not ruling on whether the underlying technology has merit in a lab.
-We are scoring what can be verified by buyers.
+Our stance is narrow and the same as always: when outside measurement of particle removal is weak or missing, and the comparable verified number is absent, the score reflects that.
+We are not ruling on whether the technology has merit in a lab.
+We are scoring what you, as a buyer, can actually check.

 These can still be good machines

-None of this says a premium unit is bad.
-IQAir builds robust, well-sealed machines with deep filtration.
-Dyson combines filtration with sensing and air movement.
-Rabbit Air offers quiet operation and design many owners value.
-If those features matter to you and the running cost fits your budget, a low FilterScored number does not forbid the purchase.
+None of this means a premium unit is a bad machine.
+IQAir builds sturdy, well-sealed units with deep filtration.
+Dyson pairs filtration with sensing and air movement.
+Rabbit Air offers quiet running and a design many owners love.
+If those things matter to you and the running cost fits your budget, a low FilterScored number is not a veto on buying it.

-What the score does is hold every brand to the same evidence standard.
-We reward published, independently verifiable performance and honest, affordable running cost.
-We do not award points for brand prestige, marketing language, or proprietary metrics we cannot check.
+What the score does is hold every brand to the same evidence bar.
+We reward performance that is published and can be checked, and running cost that is honest and affordable.
+We do not hand out points for brand prestige, marketing language, or in-house metrics we cannot verify.

-If a premium brand published AHAM-verified CADR for its flagship and priced consumables competitively, its score here would rise.
-The path to a higher FilterScored number is transparency and value, not reputation.
-That is the entire point of the site.
+If a premium brand published AHAM-verified CADR for its flagship and priced its filters competitively, its score here would climb.
+The way up to a higher FilterScored number is transparency and value, not reputation.
+That is the whole point of the site.

 FAQ